École secondaire Cavelier-De LaSalle

-École secondaire Cavelier-De LaSalle is a Francophone public mixed secondary school located in the borough of LaSalle in Montreal.
+École secondaire Cavelier-De LaSalle is a French-language public mixed secondary school located in the borough of LaSalle in Montreal.
 Part of the Centre de services scolaire Marguerite-Bourgeoys (CSSMB), it was originally in the catholic School board Commission scolaire Sault-Saint-Louis before the 1998 reorganization of School boards from religious communities into linguistic communities in Quebec.
 In 2019, the school has 1,874 students.